enonic/old-xp-doc/doc/operations/clustering.rst

 Backing up a cluster
 --------------------

 Backing up a cluster is done in the same way as backing up a single node installation, the only difference is that the ``snapshots.dir``-option should point to a shared file system location, see :ref:`storage-config`.

   #.
 First, on any cluster node, take a :`toolbox-snapshot` of the indices.
-This will store a cluster-wide snapshot of all data at a point of time.
+This will store a cluster-wide snapshot of all data at a point
+     of time.
 This can be configured to run as an automatic job; Only the diff from the last snapshot will be stored, so the operation is quick.
   #.
-Secondly, take a file copy of your blobstore.
+Second, take a file copy of your blobstore.

-  We recommend uing incremental backup for the blobstore (rsync or similar) as this will only copy the recently changed files.
+  We recommend uisng incremental backup for the blobstore (rsync or similar) as this will only copy the recently changed files.
   The combined data from the snapshots and blobstore copy is all you need in order to restore Enonic XP.

 Sample configurations
 ---------------------

-2-nodes cluster
+2-node cluster
 ****************

 .. literalinclude:: code/2-node-cluster-config.properties
    :language: properties

-3-nodes cluster
+3-node cluster
 ****************

 .. literalinclude:: code/3-node-cluster-config.properties
    :language: properties

-5-nodes cluster
+5-node cluster
 ****************

 .. literalinclude:: code/5-node-cluster-config.properties
    :language: properties

-7-nodes cluster with dedicated roles
+7-node cluster with dedicated roles
 ************************************

 .. literalinclude:: code/7-node-cluster-dedicated.properties